 It is often said that there are many experiences you can only live in Japan and Washoku, Japanese cuisine, is definitively an integral part of it.

 Japan was the second nation after France to have its gastronomy being registered to the UNESCO Intangible Cultural Heritages list in 2013.
 And honestly speaking, with all the wonders that Washoku possesses, it is a shame that it took so long for it to get recognized as such.
+You can be sure to live pure Japanese gastronomic experiences if you come here.
 Find our personal selection below and prepare yourself to discover new sensations through your palates, but also through your eyes and nose.

 Private Dining with Geisha

-Geishas, literally the “arts person”, are without any doubt one of the most powerful symbols to reflects the refinement of ancestral Japan.
-Sadly, only a few hundreds are left nowadays scattered in particular hidden areas but thanks to them, splendid traditions are still well perpetuated.
+Geisha literally means the “arts person”.
+They are without any doubt one of the most powerful symbols to reflects the refinement of ancestral Japan.
+Sadly, only a few hundreds are left nowadays.
+Moreover, they are scattered in particular hidden areas but thanks to them, splendid traditions are still well perpetuated.

-The strict custom “Ichigensan Okotowari”, which can be translated as “first-time customers not accepted”, partly explains why dining with a geisha is something extremely difficult, even for Japanese people.
+Unfortunately for visitors, there is a strict custom called “Ichigensan Okotowari” that concerns geisha.
+It can be translated as “first-time customers not accepted”, which partly explains why dining with a geisha is something extremely difficult, even for Japanese people.